 It’s bad enough with all the stupid name-calling, but that’s just sticks-and-stones crap.
 This was a direct attack on someone’s livelihood.
 So if Emmett Plant feels personally empowered to cross that line, then perhaps it’s time to treat him in a same way.

-Emmett recently sent the following message via Twitter to Jeff containing a threat of a “red-assed beatdown.”
-(Since Twitter posts are public, reposting the the message below is not doxxing.)
+Emmett recently sent a message via Twitter to Jeff containing a threat of a “red-assed beatdown.”

 Emmett will tell anyone who will listen, and many who won’t, that he is a “Star Trek Producer.”
 More specifically, he worked/works on the Star Trek audio dramas.
 Axanar has now taken the step of contacting ViacomCBS legal and presenting the above tweet from Emmett Plant threatening violence against a Star Trek fan, along with telling them about his attempt to sabotage this fan’s employment.
 It is now up to ViacomCBS, their lawyers, HR department, etc. to decide whether or not they want people like Emmett Plant representing their brand in any way.